 The DGzRS (Deutsche Gesellschaft zur Rettung Schiffbrüchiger = German Maritime Search and Rescue Service) is responsible for the maritime search and rescue service in the German areas of the North Sea and Baltic Sea.
-To fulfill its tasks, it keeps 60 rescue vessels and boats at 55 stations between Borkum in the west and Usedom in the east ready for action – around the clock, in all weathers.
+To fulfill its tasks, it keeps about 60 rescue vessels and boats at 55 stations between Borkum in the West and Usedom in the East ready for action – around the clock, in all weathers.

-Year after year, the sea rescuers are called out to rescue over 2,000 times, coordinated by the SEENOTLEITUNG BREMEN of the DGzRS (MRCC = Maritime Rescue Co-ordination Centre).
+Year after year, the sea rescuers are called out to rescue about 2,000 times, coordinated by the RETTUNGSLEITSTELLE SEE of the DGzRS (MRCC = Maritime Rescue Co-ordination Centre).
 The independent and autonomous work of the sea rescuers is financed entirely by voluntary contributions, without governmental financial support.
-Since the founding of the DGzRS in 1865, its crews have rescued about 86,000 people from distress at sea and imminent danger.
+Since the founding of the DGzRS in 1865, its crews have rescued more than 86,000 people from distress at sea and imminent danger.
 The patron of the sea rescuers is the Federal President of Germany.

 How to contact us in an emergency

 VHF channel 16 and 70 (DSC) as well as medium frequency 2187.5 kHz (DSC) via BREMEN RESCUE RADIO (24 h), call name: Bremen Rescue

 Attention: E-mail is not an alerting channel in case of distress at sea!

 Our rescue units are built for severe weather conditions and have proven their strength time and again on their missions.

 20 search and rescue vessels and 40 search and rescue boats form the rescue fleet.
 The units range in length from seven to 46 meters and are stationed at 55 stations at the North Sea and Baltic Sea.